chobbledotcom/vegan-prestwich/place/the-coffee-sack.md

 - "Sunday: 9:30am–5:30pm"

 ---

+[December 2022:](https://www.instagram.com/p/CmMJ0XoNCrp) "Oh hey! @coffeesackprestwich have a new vegan menu out.
+What do we think?
+They’ve been consistently offering vegan cake recently as well"

 [September 2022:](https://www.instagram.com/p/CiAhPOPNH3i) "Did you know @coffeesackprestwich now do vegan cakes?
 Usually one or two different options every time we go there these days.
 As big cake fanatics we’re glad to be able to get a fix at one of our favorite spots!"